Menu

 15. GO FOR A BIKE RIDE

-The Sunshine Coast isn’t as incredible for recreational bike riding like places such as Melbourne or Vancouver might be.
+The Sunshine Coast isn’t as incredible for recreational bike riding like places such as Melbourne might be.
 But there are still plenty of routes you can explore, whether you’re looking for an easy ride or more of a challenge.

 The best place for fun bike riding on the Coast is the Coastal Pathway.